Social Services Elderly Care Packages Explained

 Care Packages In the Hospital

-If you or a loved one are in the hospital then your healthcare team will automatically be considered if an elderly care package is required.
+If you or a loved one are in the hospital, your healthcare team will automatically consider if an elderly care package is required.
 They’ll discuss this with you, along with offering any necessary advice.

-If you or a loved one may benefit from a social services elderly care package or an NHS care package then this will be arranged before leaving the hospital.
+If you or a loved one may benefit from a social services elderly care package or an NHS care package, this will be arranged before you leave the hospital.

 Who Offers Social Care Packages in the UK?